How the use of a video in a Facebook ad affects email acquisition Experiment ID: #7130

 |Treatment Name||Conv.
 Rate||Relative Difference||Confidence|

 This experiment has a required sample size of 13,768 in order to be valid.
-Since the experiment had a total sample size of 30,976, and the level of confidence is not above 95%, the experiment results are not valid.
+Since the experiment had a total sample size of 30,976, and the level of confidence is not above 95% and the statistical power is above 80%, the experiment results are not valid.

 The video ad saw an increased conversion rate of nearly 60%.
 We did not yet reach statistical validity but at a 94% level of confidence, it was quickly approaching this.
 It is our hypothesis that this is likely because the video lined up more with the ad content and the storyline, creating an emotional connection with the topic that the offer was covering.
 This increased people’s motivation to download the offer.